Examining impact on the deep

 As the climate has changed, however, scientists have re-evaluated this assumption, especially since their population has ballooned in recent decades.
 After performing dozens of experiments in which the team offered dead mackerel and jellyfish to scavengers at the bottom of the ocean floor, he discovered startling results.

-Read the latest news about Dr Sweetman's research:
+Read the latest news about Professor Sweetman's research: